An explanation by your Orange County Achilles Tendon Sports Medicine Surgeon

 Most of the literature states that the advantage of surgical treatment for achilles tendon rupture is the decrease chance of re-rupture.

-My preferred method of traumatic achilles tendon rupture is surgical.
+My preferred method of traumatic achilles tendon rupture is minimally invasive surgical.
 I also believe that we can begin the rehabilitation and strengthening process much sooner with surgical repair of the achilles tendon.